Posted on January 20, 2019 by Jenn Zatopek

 Posted on December 7, 2018 by Jenn Zatopek

-Last week, I decided to embark on a new job in addition to doing private practice counseling.
-The job is flexible and lucrative and has supportive management.
+Last week, I decided to undertake a new project in addition to private practice.
+The opportunity is flexible and lucrative and has supportive management.
 It is for a good cause and would allow me to pursue several dreams that are coming true for me, especially so for the next year.
-On paper, the job sounds like a winner.

-But I have a confession to make to you: I stopped sleeping through the night the moment I decided to take the job, which was last Wednesday.
+But I have a confession to make to you: I experienced misgivings the moment I decided to take on something new.

 Posted on November 29, 2018 by Jenn Zatopek